ChayanonPitak/Uics/README.md

 Please install the library [here](https://www.wxwidgets.org/downloads/)
 Build and [setup the environment variable](https://wiki.wxwidgets.org/Adding_an_Environment_Variable_under_Windows) to make the program compile  correctly.

+# How to
+1. cmake -Bbuild
+2. cd build
+3. cmake --build .
+4. exe file shoud be in ./build/Debug

 # Milestone

 ### Schedule input